 Welcome Tables are “dinner” church groups that meet in people's homes.
-Using prayers and readings, we pass around bread and wine and share a delicious meal (prepared by awesome volunteers) with face-to-face conversations about how to be more fully alive and in love.
+Using prayers and readings, we pass around bread and wine and share a delicious meal (prepared by awesome volunteers) with face-to-face conversations about how strange/terrible/awesome/boring life can be.
 It's community building around our most basic needs: food and good company.

 Second and Fourth Weekends of Each Month